ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 ## 1. Overview and features
 Email signatures and out of office replies are an integral part of corporate identity and corporate design, of successful concepts for media and internet presence, and of marketing campaigns.

-Central administration and distribution ensures that CI/CD guidelines are met, guarantees the use of correct and up-to-date data, helps to comply with legal requirements, relieves staff and also opens up an additional marketing channel.
+Central management and deployment ensures that CI/CD guidelines are met, guarantees the use of correct and up-to-date data, helps to comply with legal requirements, relieves staff and also opens up an additional marketing channel.

 Many companies are not aware that business emails, similar to a web presence, are usually subject to an imprint obligation.
 The legal basis differs from country to country, and non-compliance can result in severe penalties.